Pomax/socketless/docs/ARCHITECTURE.md

 Server instances have access to the following pre-specified properties:

-- `this.clients`, and array of clients, each a socket proxy of the connected client
+- `this.clients`, an array of clients, each a socket proxy of the connected client
 - `this.quit()`, a method to close all connections and shut down the server.

 Your server class may also implement any of the following event handlers: